Academic Quiz Team

 Harding in Action

 Harding in Action is a student led organization that reaches out to the community through various acts of service.
 They do yard work, childcare, elderly visitation, paint, help people move, etc. The requests for help come to the Student Association.
-Contact William Waldron.
+Contact Tyler Gentry.

 Harding University Baja Club

 The purpose of the Harding University Baja Club is to design and build a Baja race vehicle to the specification set out by the Society of Automotive Engineers (SAE) and to compete in at least one of the annual competitions held by the SAE.
 The Harding University Baja club also seeks to promote Christ through example in every interaction initiated by being a member of this organization; to provide opportunity for engineering growth and application for Harding University students; to build team work, problem solving, communication and management skills for the students involved; and to promote Harding University's engineering program to businesses, alumni and prospective students.
-Contact Rich Wells or Wes Plybon.
+Contact Wes Plybon or Rich Wells.

 Harding University Chorus

 The Harding University Chorus specializes in unaccompanied sacred music but for appropriate occasions the repertoire is broadened to include secular and accompanied works.
 The group tours intensively in this country and overseas.
 Admittance is by audition.
-Contact Dr. Cliff Ganus in the Music Department.
+Contact Dr. Cliff Ganus.

 Harding University College of Pharmacy American Pharmacists Association - Academy of Student Pharmacists (Graduate - Professional Organization Only)

 For over 40 years, the American Pharmacists Association - Academy of Student Pharmacists (APhA - ASP) has played a key role in helping students navigate through pharmacy school, explore careers in pharmacy, and connect with others in the profession.
-Contact Dr. Jeanie Smith.
+Contact Dr. Gabriella Douglass or Dr. Jeanie Smith.

 Harding University College of Pharmacy NCPA Student Chapter (Graduate - Professional Organization Only)